 In contrast, retargeters would not be able to function without first-party data from their client’s sites.
 First, they need to know that a specific user has visited the advertiser’s website in the past.
 Then they need to know which products were visited by the user, and if the user added them to the basket or not.
 This makes a lot of difference when understanding a user’s purchase intentions.
 Such insights can also be enriched from data collected by third-party sources.
 This could be hard-to-obtain information from the client’s websites, such as demographic data.
-Such information can be helpful, for example, when an advertiser wants to retarget users who have viewed Lego blocks, but only if they are over 30 years old.
+Such information can be helpful, for example, when an advertiser wants to utilize ad retargeting for users who have viewed Lego blocks, but only if they are over 30 years old.

-How about data brokers and DMPs?
+Cookieless future – how about data brokers and DMPs?

 Data brokers/DMPs are entities that collect data, organize it and make it available to other marketing technology providers for targeting purposes.
 Sources of this data range from CRM software, websites, and even emails.
 These companies work like exchanges, being an intermediary between the entities creating audience groups and those who want to gain access to them.
 Most data brokers/DMPs require precise descriptions for each of these groups (e.g. groups defined by age, gender, geography, and other parameters), so that buyers can buy access to users fitting their criteria.

-Are the aforementioned entities at risk with the elimination of third-party cookies?
+Are the aforementioned entities at risk?

 On the other hand, the use of third-party data sets, critical to many branding vendors, will become very limited.
-The new mechanisms will improve the transparency of information exchange between publishers and their partners, and impose restrictions on the possibility of reselling it to entities without a direct relationship with the users.
+The new mechanisms will improve the transparency of information exchange between publishers and their partners, and impose restrictions on the possibility of reselling it to entities without a direct relationship with the users

-As we mentioned, the most important success factor in a cookieless world will be having direct relationships.
+As we mentioned, the most important success factor in the cookieless future will be having direct relationships.
 Retargeters are highly favored in this regard, as they have always worked this way with their clients.
 As you already know from our previous articles, retargeters will still have the possibility to analyze the behavior of individual users on the advertisers’ sites to assign them to interest groups used for targeting.

 However, just as today, retargeting will differ between vendors, and only those leveraging the most advanced technologies, like deep learning, will achieve the best results.

-Data brokers and DMP:
+Data brokers and DMP